From BR Bullpen

 Andy Pettitte was one of the best pitchers in the history of the New York Yankees, but remains underrated: he never won the Cy Young Award or an ERA title, or led his league in strikeouts, and was only an All-Star twice.
 Although he never finished first in major pitching categories, he often was among the leaders.
 Pettitte achieved an extra measure of fame in 2004 when he moved from the New York Yankees to the Houston Astros, because it was he who gave Roger Clemens much encouragement to come to the Astros with him.
-After three seasons in Houston and a trip to the World Series with the team, he returned to the Yankees in 2007, winning a fifth World Series ring, and stayed there until his retirement following the 2010 season.
-On March 16, 2012, he ended his retirement after one year, signing a minor league contract with the Yankees with the understanding that he would be joining the starting rotation as soon as he had worked himself back into game shape.
+After three seasons in Houston and a trip to the World Series with the team, he returned to the Yankees in 2007, winning a fifth World Series ring, and stayed there until his first retirement following the 2010 season.
+On March 16, 2012, he decided to come back after one year away from the game, signing a minor league contract with the Yankees with the understanding that he would be joining the starting rotation as soon as he had worked himself back into game shape.
 He pitched two more seasons before retiring for good at the end of 2013.

 Pettitte was born in Louisiana in 1972, and attended Deer Park (TX) High School.
 He was at San Jacinto North Community College for a while.
 In 1990, he was drafted by the Yankees in the 22nd round, but waited instead until 1991 to sign with the Yankees as a draft-and-follow.